studiokeywi/chic/chic/README.md

 <h3 id="css-builder-syntax">CSS Builder Syntax</h3>

 > **NOTE:** Firefox may offer different styling options than Chrome.
 I do not have access to Safari and cannot speak to the styling options there.
+See the list on MDN about [styling console output] for a list of potentially available CSS properties

 Behind the scenes, `Chic` uses a JavaScript Proxy object.
 This allows transformation of CSS-friendly strings when not using a logging function or the [fix] function.

+As seen above, the simples way to use this syntax is with simple text values that get mapped into alternating CSS properties and values (eg `chic.color.green()` results in `'color:green'`).

 Since CSS styles often require characters that are invalid in JavaScript identifiers, there are two options available.
 The first is to use bracket notation for property access (as used in previous examples):

 ```javascript
 chic.background['#c0c0c0']['border-radius']['0.5rem'].border['0.125rem solid blue']();